How to stay sane as a non-muggle during the holiday season

 1. A lot of people’s goals for the holidays is to just get through it or do it with minimal drama.
 My goal is to be my most comfortable self and BE my most comfortable self while enjoying my loved ones.

 The idea is to make these events that can be higher in stress waaayyy less stressful and when you are pinching and pulling at your clothing because it’s not YOU, then this can just simply add to the stress you are trying to avoid.
+Dress how you want.

 2. What if your family is religious but you aren’t?
 Maybe you aren’t religious anymore but your family is and they still pray before a meal?
 Or maybe you are religious but your beliefs differ a bit which means your practice differs a bit.
 I suggest you do things your way.
-Pray your way or don’t pray, be respectful and silent while others do their way.
+Pray your way or don’t pray, be respectful and silent while others do their thing.
 If someone comments on you not joining in or asks what you are doing I suggest coming up with a response beforehand that can explain respectfully but in the simplest of ways why you are doing things your way.

 3. Remember that you are not even obligated to go to any holiday events if you don’t want to.
 If it feels better to stay at home and do your own thing then know that it is totally ok.
 And if you feel pulled between going and staying home, feel free to ask your guides, pull some oracle cards, or meditate on the decision.
+Instead of trying to squeeze three events into one day and also worry about the dogs getting let out and fed at home, just make it EASIER for yourself and choose what is best for you.

 4. If you plan on going to any holiday events you might feel better if you prepare beforehand by clearing your energy, setting intentions for the event, and calling in your guardians and guides to support you before, during, and after the events.
+Having clear energy can help you navigate all of the other energies that people are bringing to the table.
+You shouldn’t have to leave feeling heavier because you are bringing their shit home.
+Prepare your energy.

 5. Plan some wind down time.
 Block out some time in your schedule to take a bath, read, celebrate with your pets, watch that cute holiday movie, decorate, get holiday leftovers ready for the days ahead, bake cookies, or just do anything that you have wanted to do but haven’t been able to because of other responsibilities.
+Sometimes we think of holiday events as places to relax but sometimes they just aren’t.
+Sometimes they feel like work mixed with fun.
+Make sure you are keeping stock of your energy levels and relax when you need to.

 9. Prepare your pets for any chaos that may ensue.
 Most of the time in the craziness we don’t prepare or explain to our pets what they should expect or what will happen.